Orange Dwarf Mexican Dwarf Crayfish - Care Guide

 What to Expect from Us

 We generally ship young crayfish that are around 1 inch in length.
-They will already be a brilliant blue color, but their color should intensify even more as the crayfish matures and grows a bit larger.
+They will already be a brilliant orange color, but their color should intensify even more as the crayfish matures and grows a bit larger.

 We ship the dwarf crayfish in breather bags that allow for the exchange of oxygen and carbon dioxide while the animals are in transit.
 We typically add in some strands of hornwort or java moss, which they can munch on and cling to while they are being shipped.